-We will reduce the proofs of above two entropy formulae to the proofs of following two differential Harnack inequalities: \begin{prop} Let $(M,g)$ be a closed Riemannian manifold of dimension $n$ with nonnegative Ricci curvature.
-Let $f$ be a positive solution to the heat equation (1.1), $u=-\ln f$ and
+We will reduce the proof of entropy formula to the proof of the following differential Harnack inequality: \begin{prop} Let $(M,g)$ be a closed Riemannian manifold of dimension $n$ with nonnegative Ricci curvature.
+Let $f$ be a positive solution to the heat equation (\ref{eq1.1}), $u=-\ln f$ and

 Then for all time $t>0$,

 \end{prop}